 In the course of the project, project partners will investigated various aspects of Knowledge and Technology Transfer and developped measures adapted to the core target group—regional industry.
 Along with formulating and testing a joint Knowledge and Technology offer in the areas of further education, these measures include start-ups, cross-border innovation events, the establishment of a single entry point for industry, and a modularly adaptable research-to-business information and exchange platform

 The first year of the project served as an analysis phase.
 One focus was to become acquainted and to exchange information about the different KTT structures within the partner institutions.
 In the course of a series of interviews and research, the project partners identified and analyzed the potential for increased cooperation with existing network partners and platforms, such as clusters, business development agencies, or chambers of industry and commerce on the Upper Rhine.
 Another work package focused on existing cooperation between universities and companies.
 In this manner, by the end of the first project year the partners managed to define best-practice solutions and potential improvements to cross-border cooperation between universities and companies.

-An important milestone in the first year of the project was the development of pilot measures that are being implemented and evaluated together with at least a hundred companies.
-An advisory board consisting of industry representatives from France, Switzerland and Germany will hold regular discussions regarding continuation or modification of the individual measures.
+An important milestone in the first year of the project was the development of pilot measures that were being implemented and evaluated together with at least a hundred companies in the following two years.
+An advisory board consisting of industry representatives from France, Switzerland and Germany holded regular discussions regarding continuation or modification of the individual measures.

 A long-term trinational network ensures greater cooperation in knowledge and technology transfer.

 By establishing a common digital platform, companies receive quick and easy access to technology offers from the entire region.

 Within the framework of KTUR, the project partners created a quality-assured cross-border further education program that enjoys recognition in the Upper Rhine region.